Hyakki999/yagpdb-cc/README.md

  - [The full licence](https://github.com/Hyakki999/YAGPDB-cc/blob/main/LICENSE)

 Include [this small licence](#small-licence-text) in the code if it is found there.
-If [that small licence](#small-licence-text) can not be found on the code in this repository, you can do whatever you want with the code.

 #### Small licence text:
 ```